 We didn’t make this decision lightly.

-Why we were forced to make this change
+Why we made this change

 Behind the scenes, operating HistoricAerials.com involves far more than hosting image files.
 We acquire imagery from both private aerial survey companies and public agencies, digitize and preserve fragile historical materials, and transform raw aerial photographs through orthorectification and georeferencing into a unified, searchable historical map experience.
+We then host and serve billions of imagery tiles through a high-availability infrastructure so the site remains fast and reliable.
+The costs of maintaining digital archives at scale are substantial and growing.

 Advertising has long been what allows us to offer this experience for free.
 When ads are blocked (whether intentionally or by default browser or network settings) that support disappears.
 At a certain scale, continuing to serve free imagery without that support simply isn’t sustainable.